 When I learned from Thuringians how they managed to built their own houses or to keep a small family business alive under the communist system I recommended strongly to show this kind of flexibility again and not sit back complain and wait that somebody else takes care of their needs.
 Mr. Karl Rieger and his group are a typical example of such people who should be followed by others.

-The entrance to the shaft of the old mine is under construction.
+The entrance to the shaft of the old mine was under construction.
 All work is done by hand and by the members of the association.
-I am looking forward to come back next year and to visit the "Schwarzer Crux" again.

-Watch the slideshow: Visit the Marine Aquarium in Zella-Mehlis, Thuringia, Germany Ein früherer Besuch des Aquariums.
+Visit the Marine Aquarium in Zella-Mehlis, Thuringia, Germany

 Werbung in unserem englischen Internet-Reiseführer für Thüringen